jsgoupil/quickbooks-sync/README.md

 A use case for this method is if you are required to persist a `DateTimeOffset`, or it any other UTC-based method, so that you can accurately use the value to do a future query.

-These methods should be used to show the value to an end-user since it may appear to be an hour off during DST.
+These methods should _not_ be used to show the value to an end-user since it may appear to be an hour off during DST.

 ## Internally how it works ##